Kipre/EUDemographyCleaner/internship/siaas/README.md

 If the request is not valid a 400 (bad request) response will be thrown.
 If data is not well formed or an error occurs during the processing, a csv with the error description well be returned.

-## Service
+## Service deployment

+The app is hosted using Flask.
+It can be deployed by executing the `deploy.py` file (warning: this will create a server in debug mode, in order to make it run for production one has to consult Flask's documentation).

+## API

 In order to interact with the service the user must perform a POST request with a file and some parameters.

 ### Inputs

-The request must contain 1 csv file with the trajectories of the system and each column corresponding to a variable labeled as `trajectories`.
+The POST request must contain 1 csv file with the trajectories of the system and each column corresponding to a variable labeled as `trajectories`.
 For example if the system is a Lorenz oscillator and it has 3 variables then the csv should be like:

 |            x |            y |         z |